asacripanti/MTGdeckbuilder/readme.md

 ## Setup

-1. Clone the repository.
+1. Clone the repository from the Github repo:https://github.com/asacripanti/MTGdeckbuilder/tree/capstone , make sure to clone from the capstone branch.
+2. Open your terminal, navigate to where you want the project to be nested.
+3. Type the following steps in your terminal window.
-2. Set up a virtual environment: `python -m venv venv`
+4. Set up a virtual environment: `python -m venv venv`
-3. Activate the virtual environment:
+5. Activate the virtual environment:
     - On Windows: `venv\Scripts\activate`
     - On Unix or MacOS: `source venv/bin/activate`
-4. Install dependencies: `pip install -r requirements.txt`
+6. Install dependencies: `pip install -r requirements.txt`

 ## Database Setup